DPI-WE/rails-api-resources/content.md

 ```

 ### ApiController Parent Class
-Creating an ApiController as a parent class for your API controllers, instead of directly inheriting from ApplicationController, is a common and recommended practice for several reasons.
+Creating an `ApiController` as a parent class for your API controllers, instead of directly inheriting from `ApplicationController`, is a common and recommended practice for several reasons.
 This approach allows you to customize the behavior for your API controllers separately from the rest of your application, which is especially useful in larger Rails applications that serve both HTML and API responses.
-Here are some benefits of using an ApiController:
+Here are some benefits of using an `ApiController`:

-1. Specialized Configuration
+1. **Specialized Configuration**

 An ApiController can have configurations and middleware specific to API requests, such as skipping views, CSRF protection (which might not be needed for API calls that use token authentication), and setting a default request format to JSON.

-2. Authentication
+2. **Authentication**

 APIs often use token-based authentication (such as JWT) instead of session-based authentication, which is more common in web applications.
 By inheriting from ApiController, you can apply authentication filters specifically for API endpoints without affecting your main application's authentication mechanism.

-3. Versioning
+3. **Versioning**

 If your application provides a versioned API, different versions might require different base configurations or behaviors.
-Starting with an ApiController makes it easier to create version-specific base controllers like Api::V1::BaseController that inherit from ApiController.
+Starting with an `ApiController` makes it easier to create version-specific base controllers like `Api::V1::BaseController` that inherit from `ApiController`.

-4. DRY Code
+4. **DRY Code**

-Common functionalities required across multiple API controllers, such as error handling, parameter sanitization, and response rendering, can be defined in ApiController, keeping your individual API controllers DRY (Don't Repeat Yourself) and focused on their specific actions.
+Common functionalities required across multiple API controllers, such as error handling, parameter sanitization, and response rendering, can be defined in `ApiController`, keeping your individual API controllers DRY (Don't Repeat Yourself) and focused on their specific actions.

 Here's an example of what an `ApiController` parent class might look like: